eshaan7/django-rest-durin/docs/source/index.rst

 - Each user token is associated with an API Client.

    - These API Clients (:class:`durin.models.Client`) are configurable via Django's Admin Interface.
-   - Allows only specific clients to make authenticated requests to certain ``APIViews`` or vice-a-versa.
+   - Includes permission enforcing to allow only specific clients to make authenticated requests to certain ``APIViews`` or vice-a-versa.
 - All Durin **tokens have an expiration time**.
 This expiration time can be different per API client.
 - Durin provides an option for a logged in user to **remove all tokens** that the server has - forcing him/her to re-authenticate for all API clients.
 - Durin **tokens can be renewed** to get a fresh expiry.